trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 ```

 8. Tell the proxy that there are new V2 entrypoints and remove the V1 ones.
    Add a new parameter variable on `proxy.parameterList.jsligo`.
-Don't forget to change the `addr` values with the new contract address just above !!!
+Don't forget to change the `addr` values with the new contract address just above.

 ```ligolang
 const initProxyWithV2: parameter_of Contract =